 Patreon is an excellent membership, subscription revenue option for bloggers and YouTubers.
 What makes Patreon so great is that it’s easy to setup and has brand recognition.
 Most people have head of Patreon or have a Patreon account so getting people to support your work has less barriers to entry.

 Patreon works best by giving subscribers a clear and specific monthly benefit to support you.
-This can be in the form of members only content, discounts or more access to you.
+This can be in the form of members only content like private videos, podcasts and posts as well as discounts or more personal access to you.

 Memberpress – The WordPress option